Cyber Monday may be over, but great prices are here to stay.

 A large gap exists between sous vide machines for home cooks and those built for professional kitchens.
 For close to $650, a state-of-the-art sous vide (called a water oven) will hold up to three gallons of water and simultaneously cook up to 24 portions of six-ounce food.
 The all-in-one design comes with a lid to keep steam in for precise temperature control.

-Follow these tips before investing in a sous vide machine:
+Follow these tips to get the most out of your sous vide machine:

 Cooking hacks are the rage.
 With a quick search through YouTube, you can find some ingenious ways to replicate sous vide cooking without purchasing the tried-and-true equipment.
 Here are some of the most popular hacks —